Quick summary

 Tip for article

-Tip: Are you planning to start a business and want to set up an LLC?
-Setting up an LLC is a complicated and time-consuming procedure due to legislation and official processes.
-If you need to start your business as soon as possible, we will set up a customized limited liability company (Ltd.) for you.
+Are you planning to start a business and want to set up an LLC?
+Setting up an LLC is a procedure that is complex and very time-consuming due to legislation and official processes.
+If you need to start your business as soon as possible, we will set up a bespoke limited company (Ltd.) for you.

 Obligation to take out insurance

-In some professions, it is a legal requirement to take out employers’ liability insurance, for example in professions with a high level of risk or responsibility for other people’s property or health.
-However, regardless of the legal obligations, any employer may have a claim against you for workers’ compensation, which they can claim, particularly if your policy fails to cover the loss.
-Choosing the right insurance is therefore key to covering the amount of compensation for damages caused by the employee.
+In some professions, it is a legal requirement to take out some form of public liability insurance, for example in professions with a high level of risk or liability for the property or health of others.
+However, regardless of the legal obligations, any employer may have a claim against you for employee liability, which they can claim against you, particularly if your policy fails to pay for the loss.
+Choosing the right insurance is therefore crucial to cover the amount of compensation you claim for damages caused by your employee.

 - medical professions such as GPs, vets, dentists etc.